Azure/azure-saas/src/Saas.Identity/Saas.Permissions/readme.md

 dotnet user-secrets set ConnectionStrings:AppConfig "<your_azure_app_config_connection_string>"
 ```

-> Tip: For more details on connecting a local development environment to Azure App Configuration please see: [Connect to the App Configuration store](https://learn.microsoft.com/en-us/azure/azure-app-configuration/quickstart-aspnet-core-app?tabs=core6x#connect-to-the-app-configuration-store).
+> *Tip*: For more details on connecting a local development environment to Azure App Configuration please see: [Connect to the App Configuration store](https://learn.microsoft.com/en-us/azure/azure-app-configuration/quickstart-aspnet-core-app?tabs=core6x#connect-to-the-app-configuration-store).

 ### Accessing the Azure SQL Server data from your developer environment